 Check into the hotel for a short rest.

 We conclude the tour in true YPT style, as we meet our local Romanian guide for a day tour of Ceausescu’s Bucharest!
-No trip to Romania would be worth any salt unless we went and looked at everything and anything Ceausescu related, the don of Eastern Bloc extreme.
-We will do a local walking tour, seeing all the must see sites from “revolutionary” times such as the enormous Palace of the Parliament, see where the Communist regime went down in flames on the bullet riddled streets around Revolutionary Square, see the churches that avoided Communist destruction by being placed on wheels and slid across the city and much more.
+No trip to Romania would be worth its salt unless we went and looked at everything and anything Ceausescu related, the don of Eastern Bloc extreme.
+We will do a local walking tour, seeing all the must-see sites from “revolutionary” times such as the enormous Palace of the Parliament, see where the Communist regime went down in flames on the bullet riddled streets around Revolutionary Square, see the churches that avoided Communist destruction by being placed on wheels and slid across the city and much more.

 End of tour – Own transport to be arranged from Bucharest.

 •All Transport (except transport to Kiev before tour, onward travel from Kiev after group 1 and onward travel from Bucharest after the tour finishes)

 •Some local tours (unless otherwise stated)